Argentina

 Will the citizenship be passed on to my children?

-Yes, Argentine citizenship is permanent and inheritable, meaning it can be passed on to future generations by descent.
+Yes, Argentina citizenship is permanent and inheritable, meaning it can be passed on to future generations by descent.